-Rebecca from CraftCreateCalm joins our ABCs and 123s series today with a printable shell counting game.
+Rebecca from CraftCreateCalm joins us today with a printable shell counting game.

 How to Teach Numbers and Counting with Shells

 Fun Math is an easy to teach, highly effective math curriculum based on play and hands-on learning.

 All the lessons are designed to be fun and memorable, so children enjoy their lessons and feel confident.

 The lessons are easy for teachers and parents to use, in class or at home.

 These are the magic lessons where children really see, understand, and can apply math concepts.
 They are especially suited to children who don’t like math, lack confidence, don’t understand math the way they are currently being taught, or just want to play.

 Warm days always make us want to go to the beach, and even though my two preschoolers already have a bucket of pretty rocks and shells, they can’t help but add to their collection every time we make the trip.

 I use shells for art projects and learning activities throughout the year.
 My tweens and preschoolers had a great time last summer making bright framed shell wall art, and we’ve given the grandparents a home-made stepping stone for their rose garden.

 Today I’m sharing one of our favorites games made of shells!
 Shell Number Match-Up is a printable game mat you can use to teach your kids ages 2-6 number recognition, counting, number order memory, and even early math skills!